SoyDiego/bingo.js/README.md

 * You can see the last ball on the top of the page.
 * Responsive Design.

-## TO DO...
+## Delivery
-* You need to press play in order to get new balls.
-* Delivery: Should provide a repository, ideally with a working demo, should have a `npm start`, `npm test` and `npm build` scripts correctly working.
+* Should provide a repository, ideally with a working demo, should have a `npm start` and `npm build` scripts correctly working.